serialport/serialport-rs/README.md

 # Contributing

-Please open an issue or merge request on GitLab to contibute.
+Please open an issue or pull request on GitHub to contribute.
 Code contributions submitted for inclusion in the work by you, as defined in the MPL2.0 license, shall be licensed as the above without any additional terms or conditions.